Spouse

 A spouse is a significant other in a marriage.
-In certain contexts, it can also apply to a civil union or common-law marriage.
-Although a spouse is a form of significant other, the latter term also includes non-marital partners who play a social role similar to that of a spouse, but do not have rights and duties reserved by law to a spouse.
+A female spouse is called a wife while a male spouse is called a husband.

 Married

 The legal status of a spouse, and the specific rights and obligations associated with that status, vary significantly among the jurisdictions of the world.
 These regulations are usually described in family law statutes.
 However, in many parts of the world, where civil marriage is not that prevalent, there is instead customary marriage, which is usually regulated informally by the community.
 In many parts of the world, spousal rights and obligations are related to the payment of bride price, dowry or dower.
 Historically, many societies have given sets of rights and obligations to male marital partners that have been very different from the sets of rights and obligations given to female marital partners.
 In particular, the control of marital property, inheritance rights, and the right to dictate the activities of children of the marriage, have typically been given to male marital partners.
 However, this practice was curtailed to a great deal in many countries in the twentieth century, and more modern statutes tend to define the rights and duties of a spouse without reference to gender.
 Among the last European countries to establish full gender equality in marriage were Switzerland.
 In 1985, a referendum guaranteed women legal equality with men within marriage.
 The new reforms came into force in January 1988.
 Although married women in France obtained the right to work without their husbands' permission in 1965, and the paternal authority of a man over his family was ended in 1970 (before that parental responsibilities belonged solely to the father who made all legal decisions concerning the children), it was only in 1985 that a legal reform abolished the stipulation that the husband had the sole power to administer the children's property. in the 1980s.
 In various marriage laws around the world, however, the husband continues to have authority; for instance the Civil Code of Iran states at Article 1105: "In relations between husband and wife; the position of the head of the family is the exclusive right of the husband".